Why is a pre-purchase building inspection important?

 Can you do both a Building and Timber Pest inspection?

-Yes, we will send out qualified inspectors - 98% of our clients require a building and Timber Pest Inspection - Ask about our combined inspection services - Building, Timber Pest, Asbestos, Mould, and Pool saftey Inspections- Special Purpose Reporting as required.
+Yes, we will send out qualified inspectors - 98% of our clients require a Property and Timber Pest Inspection - Ask about our combined inspection services - Building, Timber Pest, Asbestos, Mould Inspections.
+We can also provide Special Purpose Reporting for home owners as required.

 Do you get on the roof?